 Like the Alamo and Willie Nelson, Dublin Dr Pepper is revered among Texans.
-For over a century, a tiny bottling plant in Dublin, Texas, known as Dublin Bottling Works, pumped out the beloved and addictive fizzy drink.
+For over a century, a tiny bottling plant in Dublin, Texas, known as Dublin Bottling Works, pumped out the beloved and addictive soft drink.
 But after a dispute with the Dr Pepper Snapple Company, Dublin Bottling Works was forced to halt production on the beverage.
 What followed was a million hearts breaking across the Lone Star State (and an onslaught of angry Facebook comments directed at the Dr Pepper corporation).
 A plate of Texas barbecue or a Whataburger burger just wouldn't be the same without a Dublin Dr Pepper to wash it all down.

 But just what makes Dublin Dr Pepper so special?
 And what was behind its demise?

 Dr Pepper was created in Waco, Texas in the early 1880s by a pharmacist named Charles Alderton.
 Alderton concocted the drink at Morrison's Old Corner Drug Store.
 The owner, Wade Morrison, got the first sample of what became known locally as the "Waco."
 Alderton gave the recipe to Morrison, who named the drink "Dr Pepper."

 In 1891, Morrison was in the process of launching a bottling plant to produce his new product when he was approached by Texas businessman Sam Houston Prim.
 Prim had tasted Dr Pepper and knew he wanted to distribute it through his newly established Dublin Bottling Works company.

 The soda was a hit, and not just in Texas.
 Dr Pepper fever was spreading across the nation.
 The drink's popularity skyrocketed when it was introduced at the 1904 World's Fair in St. Louis, along with the ice cream cone.

 READ MORE: 10 Things You Didn't Know About Dr Pepper